fhirest/fhirest/README.md

 ## 3. Components

-The ESTFHIR FHIR server is open-source software that uses the following components.
+The FhirEST FHIR server is open-source software that uses the following components.

 ### 3.1.
 FhirEST core components